cloudmesh/cloudmesh-manual/docs/_sources/accounts/google/google-cloud.rst.txt

    $ pip install cloudmesh-google

-For developers the best way to install it is to use ``cloudmesh-installer``.
+For developers, the best way to install it is to use ``cloudmesh-installer``.

 .. code:: bash